Covid vaccines: How fast is progress around the world?

 Source: Our World in Data, ONS, gov.uk dashboard

-Many poorer countries are relying on deliveries from Covax, an international scheme led by the World Health Organization (WHO) which is trying to ensure everyone in the world has access to a Covid vaccine.
+Many poorer countries are relying on deliveries from Covax, a scheme led by Gavi, the Vaccine Alliance, together with the World Health Organization (WHO) and the Coalition for Epidemic Preparedness Innovations (CEPI), which is trying to ensure everyone in the world has access to a Covid vaccine.

-Ghana became the first country to receive vaccines through this programme on 24 February.

 Covax plans to deliver about two billion vaccine doses globally by the end of the year, but many vaccines require two doses per person.